aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 <span class="image">![CloudWatchL](CWL_slow_query.png?raw=true)</span>

 The queries listed are the offending queries which takes longer than the *long_query_time*.
-We could see around 100+ entries in the last 30 minutes.You can select any query to expand to find more information about it.
+You can see there are around 100+ entries in the last 30 minutes.You can select any query to expand to find more information about it.

 <span class="image">![CloudWatchL](CWL_slow_query_expand.png?raw=true)</span>

-You can also export the results to *csv* for easier analysis.For now let’s call it as *slow_query_log2*.
+You can also export the results to *csv* for easier analysis.For now call it as *slow_query_log2*.

 ## 9. Optional: Process slow query logs with Percona's pt-query-digest

-*One challenge is that it requires manual effort or some automation technique to find unique patterns/queries from the slow queries logs and it could be challenging with thousands of logs.
+*One challenge is that it requires manual or some automation effort to find unique patterns/queries from the slow queries logs and it could be challenging with thousands of logs.
 In order to find the unique queries, there are several third party tools and one of them is percona’s pt-query-digest which is helpful to solve this problem.*

 Disclaimer: Percona pt-query-digest is a third party software licensed under GNU so please use [official documentation](https://www.percona.com/doc/percona-toolkit/2.0/pt-query-digest.html) for reference.